 Adaptive Game Pieces

-Today we are making adaptive game pieces.
-Adaptive games can be helpful for individuals who have limited manual dexterity and finger range of motion when picking up small items.
+Today’s project is all about making adaptive game pieces.
+Adaptive games can be helpful for individuals who have limited manual dexterity and finger range of motion participate in a beloved game.
 This is a fairly quick and easy adaptation so let’s get started!

 Adaptive Game Pieces